-Where, tables, figures, graphs, and/or scientific notations are used, follow the rules for using them.
+Where, tables, figures, graphs, and/or scientific notations are used in the data analysis, follow the rules for using them.
 See the APA referencing Manual or the Harvard referencing Manual for guidelines on appropriate practices and expected standards.

 CHAPTER 6: CONCLUSIONS, RECOMMENDATIONS, IMPLICATIONS AND LIMITATIONS